udacity/FCND-FixedWing/README.md

 To complete this scenario:

-- The altitude must be within +/-1 meters of the target altitude (450 meters/sec) within 10s
+- The altitude must be within +/-1 meters of the target altitude (450 meters) within 10s
 - The altitude must maintain within those bounds for 5 seconds

 This controller should be implemented in plane_control.py, by filling in the following functions: